serenity4/julia-lavapipe/README.md

 # julia-lavapipe

-Action used to install the Lavapipe Vulkan drivers from Mesa using APT on Ubuntu runners.
+Action used to install the Lavapipe Vulkan driver from Mesa using APT on Ubuntu runners.

-**This action supports Ubuntu runners only at the moment.**
+**This action only supports Ubuntu runners at the moment.**

 Example usage: